 My mom was more logical than I was passionate.
 “I’m sorry.”
 She told me.
 “We can’t afford to leave.
 This is just the way it is.
 With three little kids and a minimum wage job, there is no way we will make it.”

-I cried hot tears into my bed.
+I cried hot tears into my bed that night.
 That was my FI flashpoint.

 12, hurt, scared and angry.